thirtythreeforty/neolink/crates/pushnoti/README.md

 </body>
 ```

-For ios the phonetype is `reo_iphone` which I observed live but for andriod
+For ios the phonetype is `reo_iphone` which I observed live but for android
 no such luck.

-First I just tried `reo_andriod` but the camera replied with an error code.
+First I just tried `reo_android` but the camera replied with an error code.
 Which at least told me that I can test other string quickly and see if it
 returns the error code.